isu-meta/doiowa/README.md

 A library to manage the registration and maintenance of DOIs at the Iowa State University Library.

-**Please note:** This library is currently undergoing a significant rewrite and reorganization with the goal of making it more flexible, maintainable, and portable.
-During this process this README file and the documentation it links to may fall out of sync with actual usage.
-Efforts will be made to keep this document as current as possible.

 ## Requirements

 Requires [Python](https://www.python.org/) version 3.7 or higher.